-Insert J70 on the KANT3 or the KAT3 board into P70 near the red and black APP power connectors at the right rear corner of the RF board.
-The KANT3 board is shown in Figure 22.
+L Insert J70 on the KANT3 or the KAT3 board into P70 near the red and black APP power connectors at the right rear corner of the RF board.
+The KANT3 board is shown in Figure 24.
 The KAT3 board fits exactly the same way with the toroidal inductors toward the center of the RF board.
+I

-Figure 22.
+Figure 24.
 Installing the KANT3 or KAT3 Board.

-Peel the backing from the self-adhesive serial number label and attach it to the back panel as shown in Figure 23.
+Peel the backing from the self-adhesive serial number label and attach it to the back panel as shown in Figure 25.
 You may wait until the assembly is finished before attaching the serial number, but at this point you can lay the panel flat on the work surface to easily position the label square within the outline.

-Figure 23.
+Figure 25.
 Attaching Serial Number.

 Position the rear panel on the K3 chassis assembly so that the SO239 connector(s) are at the end nearest the KANT3 or KAT3 board.
-The hole above the GROUND legend on the rear panel should line up with the threaded ground stud on the RF board.

-Thread the 6-32 thumbscrew into the ground terminal position near the center of the rear panel as shown in Figure 24.
+If installed, the coax cable attached to the AUX RF connector should pass between the rear panel and the KAT3 or KANT3 board (see Figure 26).
+Thread the 6-32 thumbscrew into the ground terminal position near the center of the rear panel as shown in Figure 27.
 Use two #6 flat washers between the thumbscrew and the back panel as shown.
+If the hole in the rear panel does not line up with the threaded hole in the ground bracket mounted on the RF board, loosen the side panel screws at the end nearest the rear panel so you can adjust the position of the rear panel as needed.

+Figure 26.
+Routing AUX RF Connector Coax.

-Figure 24.
-Installing Rear Panel Ground Screw.
+Figure 27.
+Installing Rear Panel Ground Screw